amooma/www.amooma.de/_screencasts/2015-02-24-fragment-caching-rails-4.2.markdown

   - screencast
 ---

-Fragement caching is the first caching mechanism most Rails developer use.
+Fragment caching is the first caching mechanism most Rails developer use.
 Many times 2-3 lines of code will result in a much faster application.
 But it is tricky to debug and can become a resource grave if not used well.

 ## Our Sandbox Rails Application